Kkoz-8/Sockets_MultiThreads/README.md

 and well...now you can send and receive messages from other clients connected to server.

 ..thats it...took me like a whole bloody week to figure this out. sigh.

+OH also, github is weird. i need to watch a video on how to use this site. worked on a decent amount of codes in 2020...shoulda uploaded...the hub seems like a great place to get assistance and feedback.